developmentAC/beagleTM/README.md

 #### Open up a session of pipenv

 To run this project's `virtualenv`, you can initiate the shell as shown below.
-When the shell is initiated, it is expected that the `piplock` file will guide the installation of the necessary libraries for the application.
+When the shell is initiated, it is expected that the `Pipfile` file will guide the installation of the necessary libraries for the application.

 ``` bash